 Renting a car not only gives you the comfort and flexibility when it comes to sightseeing, but in Cappadocia, it is one of the best ways to get around.
 Public transportation in Cappadocia is not exactly the best nor the most convenient.

-However, renting a car comes with its own disadvantages, which is why we have written this guide to help you decide whether renting a car in Cappadocia is worth it or not.
+However, renting a car comes with its own advantages and disadvantages, which is why we have written this guide to help you decide whether renting a car in Cappadocia is worth it or not.

 If you are here to just find out what the best rental car company is in Cappadocia, then make sure you check out DiscoverCars.
 It searches both international and domestic companies to give you the best deals.